harshjain2/druid/docs/content/tutorials/quickstart.md

 want to load multiple files, you can provide them as a comma-separated string.
   * Which field should be treated as a timestamp?
 This belongs in the "column" of the "timestampSpec".
   * Which fields should be treated dimensions?
 This belongs in the "dimensions" of the "dimensionsSpec".
-  * Which fields should be treated as measures?
+  * Which fields should be treated as metrics?
 This belongs in the "metricsSpec".
   * What time ranges (intervals) are being loaded?
 This belongs in the "intervals" of the "granularitySpec".

 ```note-info